kobili/go-pg-REST-template/README.md

-Check out the other branches for a MongoDB template.

-# GO + Docker REST API Template
+# React/GO + Docker REST API Template

-A template of a REST API written in Go with a development environment run using Docker.
+A template of a React App statically served by a Go backend + API with a development environment run using Docker.

 ## Requirements:
 - [Docker](https://www.docker.com/products/docker-desktop/)